RO-Grigorie-Vlad/learning-python-udemy/README.md

 # learning-python-udemy
-Doing a course on Udemy learning (remembering) Python.
+Doing a course on Udemy learning (remembering) Python 3.